-Sweet Onion Latkes with Chive Sour Cream ~ be forewarned ~ the aroma of these amazing latkes sizzling on the stove will draw crowds!
+Sweet Onion Latkes with Chive Sour Cream ~ be forewarned ~ the aroma of these crispy onion fritters sizzling on the stove will draw crowds ~ don’t save them just for Passover and Hanukkah!

 The classic latke, or potato pancake, goes back centuries in Jewish and European food history, but pretty much every culture around the world has some sort of fried vegetable pancake.
 It’s obvious why…these things are hard to stop eating once you start.
 The latkes that most people are familiar with are like little shredded potato hash brown patties.
 I decided to change things up and use sweet onions instead.
 Onions have a similar texture to potatoes, and more of a flavor bite.
 But don’t be afraid…sweet onions are so much kinder and gentler than regular onions!